 This article discusses the flatbed correction feature built into myCNC software which is often useful when the working table is not even or has certain spots which are higher or lower than the reference position.
-This is especially useful in cases when something like a tangential knife needs to go over the uneven table, with up to a millimeter of play being involved, resulting in a cut that does not actually go through the working material properly, or alternatively a cut that goes far too deep into the material.
+This is especially useful in cases when something like a tangential knife needs to go over the uneven table, resulting in a cut that does not actually go through the working material properly, or alternatively a cut that goes far too deep into the material.

-In order to use the M402 macro, move the sensor to the position you want to measure, then press the Measure (M402) and Save button.
+In order to use the M402 macro for manual point measurement, move the sensor to the position you want to measure, then press the Measure (M402) and Save button.
 This will lower the sensor down until contact, then lift it back up and record the z-position at which the sensor was triggered.

-By adding these correction points, myCNC software will use triangulation in order to create a complete updated map of the working table.
+By adding these correction points, myCNC software will create an updated Z-axis map of the working table.
 From here on, whenever Flatbed Correction is enabled, the machine will automatically adjust the z-axis height of the working tool in order to adjust for the table level changes depending on where in the XY-plane it currently is.

 The code for the M402 macro can be found below: